Run your paws off: Terms and Conditions

 - Runners do not have to run with the same dog for all events in the series but swapping dogs at any point on the course in any single event is not allowed.

-- Runners must be 11 years of age to take part in the 5k series or 16 to take part in the 10k series.
-Anyone under 18 years of age needs to have an adult at the event with them.
+- Runners must be 11 years of age to take part in the 5k series or 16 to take part in the 10k series – unless a specific exception is made by the organisers.
+Anyone under 16 years of age needs to have an adult at the event with them.
 They cannot be dropped off and collected later.